-I dealt with Charlie, Chloe, and Ben, and it was a case of if I needed something, I dropped a WhatsApp or an email, and they came back really quickly.
+I dealt with Charlie and it was a case of if I needed something, I dropped a WhatsApp or an email, and they came back really quickly.
 I didn’t have to wait days for a response, so they were helpful in getting us through the whole thing.

 They advised us with things like where to get medicals in the UK, relocating and finding accommodation in Cayman, even going as far as how to find a vehicle.
 It really was a turnkey solution of not having to go and find lots of different things and put it all together; CEC actually does everything.
 It’s the same being over here, if you ever need anything, they are all available straight away.